-Allison Nichols, Associate Editor — Allison is in a love affair with television that doesn’t seem to be letting up anytime soon.
+Allison Nichols, Managing Editor — Allison is in a love affair with television that doesn’t seem to be letting up anytime soon.
 Slightly damaged fictional characters are her weakness.
 She loves to spend her free time curled up with a cat and a show to binge-watch on Netflix.
 Currently, she’s obsessed with From Dusk Till Dawn, The 100, and she’ll never be over her Gilmore Girls obsession.
 In addition to Tell-Tale TV, Allison also writes for Examiner and TV Fanatic.

 Caralynn Lippo, Associate Editor — Caralynn is a freelance writer and editor, but most importantly, she is a diehard TV addict.
 Her obsession began with late 90’s classics like Buffy the Vampire Slayer and Charmed, which she still tends to binge re-watch regularly at home in Brooklyn with her fiancé.
 Current favorites are Mr. Robot, You’re the Worst, iZombie and The Vampire Diaries.
 She also writes about TV for The TV Junkies and TV Fanatic.

 Samantha Coley, Senior Writer — Samantha is a long time internet, TV, and movie junkie.
 A freelance writer and podcaster for @thegiantist, she enjoys live-tweeting, blogging, good music, better television, roller coasters, dinosaurs, and space.
-Her current favorite television shows include: The 100, Scandal, Person of Interest, Supergirl, and The Goldbergs and there will always be a place in her heart for Battlestar Galactica, Leverage, and The West Wing.
+Her current favorite television shows include The 100, Scandal, Person of Interest, Supergirl, and The Goldbergs and there will always be a place in her heart for Battlestar Galactica, Leverage, and The West Wing.

 Shabnaj Chowdhury — Shabnaj is a literature nerd and a TV obsessive.
 She loves all things pop-culture and spends much of her time enabling her coffee addiction and thinking about Jon Snow’s hair.
 Believing variety is key, some of her favorite shows include Friday Night Lights, The Leftovers, and Game of Thrones.
 Shabnaj also loves to write creative non-fiction and discuss the importance of diversity in the television landscape.

 Erin Allen — Erin is a former script supervisor for film and television.
-When she’s not watching TV or movies, she is reading, writing, thinking, or tweeting about tv or movies.
+When she’s not watching TV or movies, she is reading, writing, thinking, or tweeting about TV or movies.
 She loves to read actual books and X-Files fan fiction.
 Her other passions include pointing out feminist issues, shipping Mulder and Scully, and collecting pop culture mugs.
 She is currently reviewing all of The X-Files at her blog, Buck Up Little Camper.